chandruxp/evrythng-js-sdk/README.md

 everythng.js
 ===========

-Client-side JavaScript library to access Evrythng API.
+Client-side JavaScript library to access EVRYTHNG API.

 ## Use it from our CDN